Skip navigation

 Even gas-fired furnaces use circuitry to switch on and off, meaning almost every modern furnace uses circuit breakers as a safety feature in their ignition systems.

 Of course, these can still become faulty – and you can check circuit breakers in the home to see if they’ve tripped.
-If so, it might be that you need replacement circuitry for your furnace.
+If so, it might be that you need replacement circuitry for your furnace, and in some cases homeowners begin considering hvac service when furnaces need replacement.

 For reliable furnace repair in Maumee, OH, reach out to AW Heating & Cooling.
 Contact us today!